 Each camper who is enrolled in a 2- or 4-week session will participate in a 50-minute period of swimming lessons each day.
-Our lessons range from the Lifesaving Society's Swim for Life Program Level 1 to Bronze Cross.
+Our lessons range from the Lifesaving Society's Swim for Life Program Level 1 to National Lifeguard certification for our leaders-in-training.

-CANOE TRIPS
+CANDE TRIPS